 John could not imagine where she was leading him.
 He turned his head slightly away from her and looked at her through one eye.

-‘If Ximene does marry the Prince then, in the same way that the Earl provides cover for Joan of Kent, Ximene could give Pipa a place at court and she would provide the perfect cover for your ongoing relationship.’
+‘If Ximene does marry the Prince then, in the same way, that the Earl has provided cover for Joan of Kent, Ximene could give Pipa a place at court and she would provide the perfect cover for your ongoing relationship.’

 He shook his head.
 ‘How could Pipa provide cover?’